Stripping and waxing, or refinishing services, are one of the most sought-after bids in the contract cleaning industry.

 Don’t make the mistake of thinking a thorough walkthrough and a good resume of experience is enough to make you the number one choice for stripping and waxing services.

-To be outstanding in your field, you need to be able to write a strip and wax service proposal that is as clean and polished as the floors you refinish.
+To be outstanding in your field, you need to be able to write a strip and wax proposal that is as clean and polished as the commercial floors you refinish.

-This article will walk you through the steps of drafting an exceptional proposal for strip and wax services.
+This article will walk you through the steps of drafting an exceptional proposal.
 We will cover several topics, including suggestions for how to introduce your proposal, style guides for choosing the right language to use in your bid, and proposal drafting tips that will make the contract portion of your proposal simple and streamlined.

 The cleaning service industry is one where your personality matters in your proposal.
 Think of it this way; your prospect isn’t going to see you every day.
 They aren’t going to be able to get to know you while you’re on the job.
 The service proposal is one of the only times you have to make an impression on your prospect about who you are.